Thank you to Purina for providing me with an all-expense paid trip to the summit and the opportunity share 100% my own opinions about the event.

 You can learn more about the Better with Pets mission on Bright Mind.
 Stay tuned next week for all sorts of good stuff regarding raising pets and kids.

-How do your pet help you be well and how do you help them in return?
+How does your pet help you be well and how do you help them in return?